Email Processing in Lua

 path is the path to the scanned email attachment.
 The cure_or_repack(path) function returns true if the attachment is harmless or has been cured.
 If the attachment cannot be cured, the function returns false and schedules the attachment to be repacked.

 Identical to calling cure_or_repack(ctx.message.leaf_parts()) if the function argument is not specified.
-Returns true if all the attachments are harmless or have been cured.
-If at least one attachment cannot be cured, the function returns false and schedules all the incurable attachment to be repacked.
+The function returns true if all attachments are harmless or have been cured.
+If at least one attachment cannot be cured, the function returns false and schedules all incurable attachments to be repacked.

 Function